robingould/puzzle-generator/README.md

+TODO: make a gui
+TODO: abstract puzzle size

 # puzzle_generator
 generate 3 by 2 puzzles in rust with any image using plotters and image crates

-put however many puzzles pieces u want on line 193 (let pieces = {number of pieces u want}f64)
+put the amount of puzzles pieces you want on line 193 (let pieces = {number of pieces you want}f64)

 Basically just divides up the piece count into the middlemost factors, and subdivides the dimensions of the puzzle by the factors.
 Uses those subdivisions to make b spline curves based on start and endpoints with slight variations.
-I don't know why I felt like not using the random crate, but I made a pseudorandom number generator to pick the variance.

 this is the first rust thing I've ever done besides hello world so please be nice